tamberg/idea/README.md

 $ ./idea animal.txt activity.txt
 ```

-Result: a random line wa spicked from each file.
+Result: one random line was picked from each file.
 ```bash
 cow
 dance